Fishing at Little Pine State Park

 Common species are:

-There is a special regulation, artificial-lure only, fishing area along Little Pine Creek in the northeast section of the park.
-Pennsylvania Fish and Boat Commission regulations and laws apply.
+A special regulation, artificial-lure only, fishing area along Little Pine Creek extends past the northeast boundary of the park to the inflow of Little Pine Lake.

 When conditions permit, ice fishing is permitted on the natural ice of the lake.
-Trout are stocked in the 60-acre Little Pine Lake for ice fishing.
+Trout are stocked in the 45-acre Little Pine Lake for ice fishing.

 Ice thickness is not monitored.